 Am I eligible to receive benefits?

-You must be totally or partially unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively, the last 4 quarters).
+You must be totally or partially unemployed through no fault of your own, and you must have earned sufficient wages in the base period. .
 Also, you must be able and available for full-time work.

 How do I apply for benefits in Alaska?